jfrog/Dvora/README.md

 ## How to Find Function Addresses?
 You can use Ghidra to examine function addresses.

-You can also export function addresses using the Jython script (included in this repository) named ghidra_export_functions.
+You can also export functions addresses using the Jython script (included in this repository) named `ghidra_export_functions.py`.

 ## Upcoming Releases
 We are continuously expanding this repository with new supported functionalities.
 Stay tuned for additional releases based on our latest research!